Thrackle: Linear thrackles

 Four Reinhardt polygons.
 Their diameters (blue) form linear thrackles.

 A linear thrackle is a thrackle drawn in such a way that its edges are straight line segments.
 As Paul Erdős observed, every linear thrackle has at most as many edges as vertices.
-If a vertex v is connected to three or more edges vw, vx, and vy, at least one of those edges (say vw) lies on a line that separates two other edges.
-Then, w must have degree one, because no line segment ending at w, other than vw, can touch both vx and vy.
-Removing w and vw produces a smaller thrackle, without changing the difference between the numbers of edges and vertices.
+Erdős's proof involves considering the special case of a linear thrackle that contains a vertex $v$ that forms the endpoint of three or more edges $vw$, $vx$, and $vy$.
+If two of these edges belonged to the same line, then no other edge could cross both, so at least one of these three edges (say $vw$) must lie on a line that separates two other edges.
+Then, $w$ must have degree one, because no line segment ending at $w$, other than $vw$, can touch both $vx$ and $vy$.
+Removing $w$ and $vw$ produces a smaller thrackle, without changing the difference between the numbers of edges and vertices.
 After removals like this lead to a thrackle in which every vertex has at most two neighbors, by the handshaking lemma the number of edges is at most the number of vertices.

-Based on Erdős' proof, one can infer that every linear thrackle is a pseudoforest.
-Every cycle of odd length may be arranged to form a linear thrackle, but this is not possible for an even-length cycle, because if one edge of the cycle is chosen arbitrarily then the other cycle vertices must lie alternatingly on opposite sides of the line through this edge.
+Based on Erdős' proof, one can infer that every linear thrackle is a pseudoforest, that is, a graph in which each connected component has at most one cycle.
+There exist linear thrackles in the form of cycles of each odd length.
+However, no linear thrackle can contain an even-length cycle.
+For, if one edge of a linear thrackle in the form of a cycle is chosen arbitrarily, then the other cycle vertices must lie alternatingly on opposite sides of the line through this edge.
+For an even cycle this alternation would cause the two edges adjacent to the chosen edge to be separated from each other by the line through the chosen edge.